SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 ## Step 4: Use suggested improvements for alarm templates

-As we mentioned earlier, a light bulb icon can appear next to the thumbs up and thumbs down icons you give feedback.
-This light bulb can suggest certain follow-up actions that might make sense based on your feedback.
+As we mentioned earlier, a light bulb icon can appear next to the thumbs up and thumbs down icons after you give feedback.
+This light bulb proposes certain follow-up actions that might make sense based on your feedback.
 For example, in [Step 2](#step-2-getting-rid-of-unwanted-anomalies) we used it to clear a suggestion event.
 In this step we will use it to configure an alarm template for anomalies.
-This will allow us to get a similar result as in [Step 3](#step-3-fine-tune-anomaly-detection), while requiring less feedback and providing more control over the process.
+This will allow us to get a similar result as in [Step 3](#step-3-fine-tune-anomaly-detection), while requiring less feedback and providing you with more control over the process.

 1. Select the element *Anomaly Feedback Tutorial - Task Manager* in the Surveyor.